-To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy (see section D) form.
+To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy form (see section A below).
 On the Declaration of Candidacy form, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they want a ballot designation to appear on the ballot under their name.
-If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section E below).
+If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section B below).

 Candidates may elect to compose and submit a statement of qualifications, commonly known as a Candidate Statement that will be printed in the County Voter Information Guide.
-If a candidate wants a statement printed in the guide, they must indicate this request on the Candidate Statement Form (see section F below).
+If a candidate wants a statement printed in the guide, they must indicate this request on the Candidate Statement Form (see section C below).